-Rahul Bhardwaj is the President and CEO of the Toronto Community Foundation.
+Rahul Bhardwaj is the President and CEO of the Toronto Foundation.
 Formerly a corporate lawyer with a leading Canadian law firm, Rahul served as Vice President of the Toronto 2008 Olympic Bid and more recently as CEO of United Way of York Region.

 Rahul has a long history of community service, including sitting as a member on many of Ontario’s premier not-for-profit boards.